spacelift-io/user-documentation/docs/concepts/stack/stack-settings.md

 {% if is_saas() %}

-#### Note on hook ordering
+#### Note on hook order

 Hooks added to stacks and contexts attached to them follow distinct ordering principles.

-Stack hooks are organized through a drag-and-drop mechanism, while context hooks adhere to prioritization based on context priority.
-Additionally, auto-attached contexts are arranged alphabetically or reversed alphabetically depending on the operation type (before/after).
+- **Stack hooks** are organized through a drag-and-drop mechanism.
+- **Context hooks** adhere to prioritization based on context priority
+- **Auto-attached contexts** are arranged alphabetically or reversed alphabetically depending on the operation type (before/after).

 Hooks from manually and auto-attached contexts can only be edited from their respective views.

-In the before phase, hook priorities work as follows:
+In the _before_ phase, hook priorities work as follows:

 - context hooks (based on set priorities)
 - context auto-attached hooks (reversed alphabetically)
 - stack hooks

-In the after phase, hook priorities work as follows:
+In the _after_ phase, hook priorities work as follows:

 - stack hooks
 - context auto-attached hooks (alphabetically)